-After an analysis of primary and secondary data gathered for the 2018 WellStar Atlanta Medical Center and Atlanta Medical Center South Community Health Needs Assessment (CHNA), priority health needs were identified at a Community Health Summit.
+After an analysis of primary and secondary data gathered for the 2018 WellStar AMC and WellStar AMC South CHNA, priority health needs were identified at a Community Health Summit.
 This Summit was comprised of a broad spectrum of hospital leaders and community stakeholders.
-Using current assets/capacity measures1 as key indicators to improve community health, the Summit participants answered this overriding question reflecting the patientcentered Triple Aim2 framework: Which health needs, when collaboratively addressed, will make the greatest difference in care access, care quality and costs to improve the health of the community, especially the under-resourced?
+Using current assets/capacity measures as key indicators to improve community health, the summit participants answered this overriding question reflecting the patient-centered Triple Aim framework: Which health needs, when collaboratively addressed, will make the greatest difference in care access, care quality and costs to improve the health of the community, especially the under-resourced?

-To deliver more comprehensive, collaborative and value-based community benefit initiatives, services, education, and events, a task force, the WellStar Community Health Collaborative (WCHC), was created in the fall of 2016 at the System level to address Legacy WellStar's priority health needs.
+To deliver more comprehensive, collaborative and value-based community benefit initiatives, services, education and events, a task force, the WellStar Community Health Collaborative (WCHC), was created in the fall of 2016 at the system level to address Legacy WellStar's priority health needs.

-The WCHC is now expanding beyond Legacy WellStar to encompass all WellStar hospital communities/ strategic markets after the April 2016 acquisition of six hospitals in Georgia, five of whom were converted to not-for-profit in 2017, including WellStar Atlanta Medical Center and Atlanta Medical Center South.3 With the involvement of community partners and stakeholders, the task force enables WellStar to better implement community benefit initiatives and measure outcomes of collaborative efforts to improve community health.
+WCHC is now expanded to encompass all WellStar hospital communities after the April 2016 acquisition of six hospitals in Georgia, five of which were converted to not-for-profit in 2017, including WellStar AMC and WellStar AMC South.
+This cross-functional task force enables WellStar to better implement community benefit initiatives and measure outcomes of collaborative efforts to improve community health.

-1 Other considerations: (1) The burden, scope, severity, and urgency of the need.
-(2) The estimated feasibility and effectiveness of possible interventions.
-(3) Health disparities associated with the need or the importance the community places on addressing the need.
+Other considerations: (1) the burden, scope, severity and urgency of the need; (2) the estimated feasibility and effectiveness of possible interventions; and (3) health disparities associated with the need or the importance the community places on addressing the need.

-The Institute of Healthcare Improvement's (IHI) "Triple Aim" framework to optimize a health system's performance: (1) Improve the patient care experience (2) Improve the health of a population (3) Reduce healthcare costs.
+The Institute of Healthcare Improvement's (IHI) Triple Aim framework to optimize a health system's performance: (1) improve the patient care experience, (2) improve the health of a population, and (3) reduce healthcare costs.

-3 Legacy WellStar is defined as the four-county community where WellStar Cobb Hospital, WellStar Douglas Hospital, WellStar Kennestone Hospital, WellStar Paulding Hospital, and WellStar Windy Hill Hospital are located.
+Legacy WellStar is defined as the four-county community where WellStar Cobb Hospital, WellStar Douglas Hospital, WellStar Kennestone Hospital, WellStar Paulding Hospital and WellStar Windy Hill Hospital are located.
 Legacy WellStar is the entity prior to the acquisition of WellStar West Georgia Medical Center and former Tenet hospitals - WellStar Atlanta Medical Center and Atlanta Medical Center South, WellStar North Fulton Hospital, WellStar Spalding Regional Hospital and WellStar Sylvan Grove Hospital.